trailmusic/Field/README.md

 - Atomic `configurePost()` re‑inits buffers/FIFOs under a short lock; flips configured only at the end.
 - Allocated and maintained `smoothersPost/Pre`; strict size preconditions in `performFFTIfReadyPost/Pre`.
 - Paint try‑locks and falls back to **grid‑only** until data are ready.
-- PaneManager enforces child visibility on load and gates analyzer feed on tab switches; “Keep Warm” supported.
+- PaneManager enforces child visibility on load and gates analyzer feed on tab switches; "Keep Warm" supported.

 If Spectrum shows grid‑only, it means no valid frame is ready yet—start playback or enable Keep Warm to pre‑fill.